TheADrain/Portfolio/docs/index.markdown

 - Simultaneous support for operating systems spanning Windows XP - Windows 8.1

 **Ludophobia** Company Director, Programmer (2012 - 2014)
-- Beaulieu Car Museum racing game exhibit.
+- Beaulieu Car Museum racing game
 - ‘Bears Can’t Drift’ - An independent Ouya racing game with 4-player multiplayer.
 - An Oculus Rift VR off-road experience for JEEP, in conjunction with Cityscape
-- An interactive visualization of a historical building in 1400’s era Southampton
+- Interactive visualization of a historical building in 1400’s era Southampton
-- Several other iOS/Android apps
+- iOS/Android apps

 ## Skillset

 Experienced With:
 * C# / .NET
 * Unity Engine
-* C++
+* C/C++

 Competent With:
-* C
-* Perforce
+* Perforce/SVN/Git
 * Javascript

 Have also worked with: